×

 Another Vehicle with a Working Battery

 Another vehicle beside yours is another necessity when your car’s battery is flat.
-Ideally, the car next to yours will have at least the same voltage battery as your flat battery which is typically 12-volts.
+Ideally, the car next to yours will have at least the same voltage battery as your flat battery.
+Which is typically 12-volts.

 Safety Equipment